The Levi A. and Susan M. Byler Farm received $99,931 in state funding from the Department of Agriculture for future development.

 The Linda M. Longenecker Farm received $128,578 in state funding from the Department of Agriculture to protect them from future residential or commercial development.

-Schless Bottles announced it will relocate from New Jersey to Allentown, Pennsylvania and invest more than $7.5 million in a manufacturing facility for premium plastic jars and bottles.
+In 2023, the Shapiro Administration announced Schless Bottles will relocate from New Jersey to Allentown, Pennsylvania and invest more than $7.5 million in a manufacturing facility for premium plastic jars and bottles.
 The investment will create 98 full-time, new manufacturing jobs within three years.
 The company received a $300,000 Pennsylvania First Grant and a $196,000 grant to train new workers.

 TH Minit Markets received a conditional $798,869 National Electric Vehicle Infrastructure award to expand access to and reliability of electric vehicle charging by building a charging station in Allentown.